Spotted Lanternfly Permit Training for Businesses

-- the lifecycle and habits of spotted lanternfly
+- outline the lifecycle and habits of spotted lanternfly

-- why there is a quarantine zone and how it works
+- understand why there is a quarantine zone and how it works

-- best practices to follow as you work in the quarantine zone
+- implement best practices to follow as you work in the quarantine zone

 A permit provides evidence that you have completed training on how to follow the rules of the quarantine order, and you agree to do all you can to ensure that you are not carrying SLF.
 You will receive a tag for your vehicles to show that you have the SLF permit from the PDA.